areelu/ComputoDistribuido/README.md

 # General Objectives
-To compare common variables in rural and urban areas affected by the COVID 19 pandemic.
+- To compare common variables in rural and urban areas affected by the COVID 19 pandemic.
-Common variables
-Pre-existing conditions
-Accessibility to health materials
-Access to medical services.
-Travel time.

-Collect the necessary data from an open database, which is constantly updated.
+- Collect the necessary data from an open database, which is constantly updated.
-Analysis and data cleaning, to obtain the necessary data for the research.
+- Analysis and data cleaning, to obtain the necessary data for the research.
-Visualize the data in a clear and concise way for all types of public.
+- Visualize the data in a clear and concise way for all types of public.